 One of the quickest and least expensive ways to help protect your business from unwanted viruses, malware, and other cyber threats is to educate your team on safe internet practices.
-And while we always recommend companies have a quality antivirus software, a quality firewall, and a backup and disaster recovery solution, these best internet practices can help you avoid frustration and financial loss caused by cyber attacks.
+And while we always recommend companies have a quality antivirus software, a quality firewall, and a backup and disaster recovery solution, these best internet practices can help you improve internet security and avoid frustration and financial loss caused by cyber attacks.

 The three biggest threats people likely come into contact with out on the web are:

 - Viruses and malware: even with the advancement in computer security and anti-virus software, viruses can still get on your computer if you’re not practicing safe internet use.

 - Hacking: Hacking is when someone obtains your login information–usually from a remote location–and uses it to their advantage, which often means they’re after your credit card or banking information.
 There are a variety of hacking tactics out there.